 The ASQ-TRAK is unique and user training is strongly recommended.
 A customised training program was developed alongside the adaption of the ASQ-3, based on adult learning theories and recommendations from the literature regarding culturally appropriate professional development methods.
 Administering the ASQ-TRAK without training increases the risk that the ASQ-TRAK will be used in culturally unsafe ways.

 The University of Melbourne delivers ASQ-TRAK Training for organisations nationally.
-We offer customised on-site workshops and workshops based at the University of Melbourne.
-The 2 ½ day training includes:
+We offer customised outreach workshops and centre-based workshops at the University of Melbourne.

 The ASQ-TRAK Training workshop has been:

 - developed from culturally appropriate professional learning methods.

 - shown to improve practitioners' skills, knowledge, competence, and confidence to identify and manage developmental difficulties and promote child development.*